GohEeEn/REST-Assured-Travel-Agent/activities/README.md

 ## About this module

-This module is meant to be an acivity finder for users who have booked their flight, and generate a list of activities according to their flight destination.
+This module is meant to be an acivity finder for users who have input both the city and country name as the location, and generate a list of activities according to that location.
 Here is the full design stages to provide the service :

 | Step | TODO                               | Purpose + HOW TO                                                                  | Progress       |
 | ---- | ---------------------------------- | --------------------------------------------------------------------------------- | -------------- |